-Mozhgon Rajaee joined MEC in 2019.
+Mozhgon Rajaee joined the Environmental Council in 2019.

 She is the assistant director of public health for Oakland University’s Department of Public and Environmental Wellness in its School of Health Sciences.
 Rajaee teaches courses on environmental health, environmental justice and public health while coordinating the graduate practicum experience.